 (iii) for those cases other than the cases of the preceding two items, the date that the Borrower, the Defaulting Lender and the Agent decide upon consultation.

-15.3 If an Exemption Event occurs, the Borrower shall not be required to pay to All Lenders, with respect to the Facility Fee in relation to the Exemption Period, the amount (fractions less than one yen shall be rounded down) calculated as the total amount of the Unused Commitment Amount with respect to each Lender on each day during the Exemption Period (provided that with respect to the day repayment is made in relation to an Individual Loan, the Unused Commitment Amount after such repayment shall be used as the basis for such calculation), multiplied by the Facility Fee Rate, and divided by [365/360].
+15.3 Notwithstanding the provisions of Clause 15.1, if an Exemption Event occurs, the Borrower shall not be required to pay to [a Lender with respect to which the Exemption Event has occurred/All Lenders], the amount (fractions less than one yen shall be rounded down) calculated as the total amount of the Unused Commitment Amount with respect to each Lender on each day during the Exemption Period, multiplied by the Commitment Fee Rate, and divided by [365/360].
 If a Lender has already received an equivalent amount of such money, the Lender shall return such amount to the Borrower by remitting it directly to the Syndicate Account immediately after the termination of the Exemption Period.

-15.4 If this Agreement is terminated with respect to a Costs Increased Lender pursuant to the provisions of Clause 10.5, the Borrower shall not be required to pay to that Costs Increased Lender, regarding the Facility Fee in relation to the period after the termination of this Agreement with respect to that Costs Increased Lender, the amount (fractions less than one yen shall be rounded down) calculated as the total amount of the Unused Commitment Amount with respect to each Lender on each day during the period from the day (inclusive) of termination of this Agreement with respect to that Costs Increased Lender and ending on the day before the Expiration Date (inclusive) (provided that the related provisions of this Agreement shall remain effective with respect to the Costs Increased Lender after the termination of this Agreement to the extent necessary in calculating the amount of the Facility Fee that is not required to be paid pursuant to this Clause 15.4; provided further, that with respect to the day repayment is made in relation to an Individual Loan, the Unused Commitment Amount after such repayment shall be used as the basis for such calculation), multiplied by the Facility Fee Rate, and divided by [365/360].
+15.4 Notwithstanding the provisions of Clause 15.1, if the Costs Increased Lender’s Lending Obligations are terminated pursuant to the provisions of Clause 10.5, the Borrower shall not be required to pay to that Costs Increased Lender, the amount (fractions less than one yen shall be rounded down) calculated as the total amount of the Unused Commitment Amount with respect to such Costs Increased Lender on each day during the period from the day (inclusive) immediately following the day of termination of the Costs Increased Lender’s Lending Obligations and ending on the Commitment Term Expiration Date (inclusive), multiplied by the Commitment Fee Rate, and divided by [365/360].
 If the Costs Increased Lender has already received the amount equivalent to such money, that Costs Increased Lender shall return such amount to the Borrower immediately after the day when all obligations of the Borrower owed to the Costs Increased Lender under this Agreement are repaid.

-15.5 The method for calculating the Facility Fee pursuant to Clause 15.1 shall be on a per diem basis, [inclusive of first and last day/inclusive of first day and exclusive of last day], assuming that there are [365/360] days per year, wherein divisions shall be done at the end of the calculation, and fractions less than one yen shall be rounded down.
+15.5 The method for calculating the Commitment Fee pursuant to Clause 15.1 shall be on a per diem basis, inclusive of first and last day, assuming that there are [365/360] days per year, wherein divisions shall be done at the end of the calculation, and fractions less than one yen shall be rounded down.

 16. agent fee

-The Borrower shall pay the Agent Fee to the Agent as separately agreed between the Borrower and the Agent, for the performance of the Agent Services set forth in this Agreement.
+The Borrower shall pay the Agent Fee to the Agent as separately agreed between the Borrower and the Agent, for the performance of the Agent Services provided for in this Agreement.

 17. expenses; taxes and public charges